civilcode/acme-ex/guides/elixir/formatting.md

 ## Dotfiles

-Our [dotfiles](https://github.com/civilcode/dotfiles) has an alias configured to format files simple with `elixir-format`.
+Our [dotfiles](https://github.com/civilcode/dotfiles) has an alias configured to format files with the alias `elixir-format`.
 See the alias for the actual implementation.

 ## Configuration

-`watchman` is configured to ignore directorys via `.watcmanconfig` which is automatically when a command is invoked.
+`watchman` is configured to ignore directorys via `.watcmanconfig` which is automatically used when a command is invoked.

 ## Cheatsheet